Enalean/tuleap-documentation-en/languages/en/user-guide/intro.rst

 on Tuleap features . <https://www.tuleap.com/>`__

 We want you to experience the full power of Tuleap technology.
-So we do not distinguish between an Enterprise version and a Community version.
-Likewise, this guide provides you with all useful information and good practices to get the most of the Tuleap suite.
+This guide provides you with all useful information and good practices to get the most of the Tuleap suite.

 The Tuleap team makes great work to make this guide updated to